 For this bio, I do know what I’m doing.
 I helped build a successful recruitment marketing agency, and now I’ve decided to follow my passion: Helping food and beverage companies reach their audience faster, smarter and with better content and creative.
 I’ve spent 18 years preparing myself to write this bio.
 I’d love to tell you about what we’re working on.

 At Brightly Creative, I focus on the details.
 Nothing goes out the door without going through me.
 I love being the female voice of the team, and planning all of our events.
+I also love to be challenged to find the most innovative ways for clients to reach their target markets.

 A few things you should know about me and my job.
 1. Bless Paul Rand.
 2. Web fonts saved my life.
 3. NEVER trust a creative without giant eyeglasses (and I mean about anything).
 I’m the one who comes up with, "Yeah, we love it, but we could never do that."
 We want to challenge our clients to reimagine their brands, break out of the mold and define themselves in a crowded marketplace.